Tendo18/Tendo18/README.md

 - 👋 Hi, I’m Olamide
-- 👀 I’m interested in Backend development
+- 👀 I’m interested a Backend developer
 - 🌱 I build web applications with python and django
 - 💞️ I’m looking to collaborate on growing and learning
 - 📫 How to reach me ayomikungbada@gmail.com, LinkedIn: Olamide Gbadamosi